RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

     For a standard deployment, you can specify 10.0.1.0/24.
 Make sure that the CIDR you provide does not conflict with your application VPC CIDR to avoid problems when you peer the VPC to your.
     1. You can enable Persistent Storage Encryption.
-This will attach encrypted EBS volumes to your instances.
+This attaches encrypted EBS volumes to your instances.

 After you select the options that you want, click **Next**.

 ### Sizing

-Now you will have to define the databases you want to provision.
+Now you define the databases you want to provision.
 Each row in the table represents a group of databases that share the same specifications.